REGnosys/rosetta-code-generators/README.rst

 What are the Rosetta Code Generators
 ------------------------------------

 Rosetta is an open source DSL comprising a grammar and a set of default code generators (see `documentation <https://docs.rosetta-technology.io/dsl/readme.html>`_).
-The open source `Rosetta DSL repository <https://github.com/REGnosys/rosetta-dsl>`_ has 1 built-in code generator:
+The `Rosetta DSL repository <https://github.com/REGnosys/rosetta-dsl>`_ has 1 built-in code generator:

 - `Java <https://www.oracle.com/java/>`_: see `code generator <https://github.com/REGnosys/rosetta-dsl/blob/master/com.regnosys.rosetta/src/com/regnosys/rosetta/generator/java/object/ModelObjectGenerator.xtend>`_

-The Rosetta Code Generators repository allows the community to contribute code generators in other languages: e.g. Go, Python etc. This repository currently provides 1 additional code generator:
+The Rosetta Code Generators repository currently provides 3 additional code generators and allows the community to contribute code generators in any other languages (e.g. Go, Python etc.):

 - `DAML <https://daml.com/>`_: see `code generator <https://github.com/REGnosys/rosetta-code-generators/blob/master/daml/src/main/java/com/regnosys/rosetta/generator/daml/object/DamlModelObjectGenerator.xtend>`_
+- `Scala <https://www.scala-lang.org/>`_: see `code genrator <https://github.com/REGnosys/rosetta-code-generators/blob/master/scala/src/main/java/com/regnosys/rosetta/generator/scala/object/ScalaModelObjectGenerator.xtend>`_
+- `TypeScript <https://www.typescriptlang.org/>`_: see `code generator <https://github.com/REGnosys/rosetta-code-generators/blob/master/typescript/src/main/java/com/regnosys/rosetta/generator/typescript/object/TypescriptModelObjectGenerator.xtend>`_

 Code generation works by allowing API hooks to access an `Ecore <https://wiki.eclipse.org/Ecore>`_ representation of a model. *Ecore* is a `syntax tree <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`_ which contains the entire information about a given model (as originally expressed in the Rosetta DSL) and allows to perform a model transformation.
 The API expects a set *Rosetta* files (with extension *.rosetta*) as input.
 The files are parsed using an `ANTLR <https://www.antlr.org/>`_-generated parser and an Ecore model instance is produced.
-This Ecore model is then accessible via an API hook in this repo.
+This Ecore model is then accessible via an API hook in this repository.

 Here is an illustration of how code generation works: